Math Humor

 * * *

-Assume, for the sake of clarity, that that yellow cube is a blue sphere.
+Assume, for the sake of clarity, that this yellow cube is a blue sphere.

 * * *

-Some day you would go shopping and a store clerk would ask you Gauss-Ostrogradsky formula and you won't be able to answer!
+Some day, you will go shopping and a store clerk would ask you Gauss-Ostrogradsky formula and you won't be able to answer!

 * * *